openhab/openhab-addons/addons/binding/org.openhab.binding.dsmr/README.md

 If you are not living in the Netherlands but do want to read a meter please have look at the [IEC-62056-21 Meter Binding](https://github.com/openhab/openhab1-addons/wiki/IEC-62056---21-Meter-Binding).
 Because the Dutch Meter standard is based on the IEC-62056-21 standard it might be desirable to build support for other country metering systems based on that standard in this binding.

+## Serial Port Configuration

+The P1-port is a serial port.
+To configure the serial port within openHAB see the general documentation about serial port configuration: [/docs/administration/serial.html](/docs/administration/serial.html)

 ## Supported Things

 `dsmrBridge`: This is the device that communicated between the binding (serial) and its internal meters.